easypropertylistings/Easy-Property-Listings/readme.txt

 * Fix: EPL - Listing widget was not displaying featured listings
 * Fix: Allowed to filter by commercial_listing_type in [listing_category] shortcode
 * Fix: Updated templates to display Search Results when performing search
+* Fix: No longer show Bond when viewing rental list in admin
 * New: Added initial Dutch translation.

 = 1.2: September 8, 2014 =